Emergency Action Plan

 Suspension of Play/Practice Guidelines:

 Millersville University has subscribed to the DTN Weather Sentry Alert System.
 This system is used by the NCAA for all outdoor championship competitions across the nation.
 Alerts are sent via email or text message to subscribers to notify of severe weather and lightning.
-Lightning alerts will be received for the first strike within a 20 mile radius and a 7 mile radius of the University.
-Upon notification of a strike within 7 miles, play/practice must be suspended, the athletic training staff will monitor the storm via DTN's Weather Sentry Site, and NCAA guidelines will be used for safe return to competition.
+Lightning alerts will be received for the first strike within a 20 mile radius, a 10 mile radius, and a 8 mile radius of the University.
+Upon notification of a strike within 8 miles, play/practice must be suspended, the athletic training staff will monitor the storm via DTN's Weather Sentry Site, and NCAA guidelines will be used for safe return to competition.

 Guidelines for Lightning Safety:

 1. Know where the closest "safe structure or location" is to the field or playing area, and know how long it takes to get to that safe area.
 Safe structure or location is defined as:

 a.
 Any building normally occupied or frequently used by people, i.e., a building with plumbing and/or electrical wiring that acts to electrically ground the structure.
 Avoid using shower facilities for safe shelter and do not use the showers or plumbing during a thunderstorm.